vuamitom/bellasnotes/_posts/2017-07-30-run-babel-bundler-odoo.markdown

         return out.decode('utf8')
 ```

 After the above steps, you can use jsx with your Odoo asset bundle.
-The complete code example can be found [here]()
+The complete code example can be found [here](https://github.com/beolla/samples/tree/master/todo).